aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 }
 ```

 The result is really nice!
-Notice the difference from the provider-example - here the searchparams are instantly updated in the URL, but the page is reloaded with the result as before.
+Notice the difference from the provider example - here the search params are instantly updated in the URL and not after the navigation.
+Then the page is reloaded with the result as before.

 ![Nuqs filters example](@assets/filters4.gif)